SalomePlatform/sat/doc/src/commands/init.rst

 Some useful configuration paths
 =================================

-All the sat init commands update the local pyconf salomeTool file data/local.pyconf.
+All the sat init commands update the local pyconf sat file data/local.pyconf.
 The same result can be achieved by editing the file directly.
 The content of data/local.pyconf is dumped into two sat configuration variables:

 * **LOCAL**: Contains notably all the default paths in the fields archive_dir, base, log_dir and workdir.